 So a society in transition from capitalism to socialism, far from being a mere "verbal convenience" of Mandel's, is a basic historic category which maintains its fundamental significance for the whole epoch of world revolution.
 That's what was built in Russia by Lenin and Trotsky.
 That's what still will subsist in the Soviet Union when the working class will have overthrown the parasitic rule of the bureaucracy, through a political revolution, and when it will have restored full Soviet democracy.
+That's what we shall have to build, when the workers take power and establish

+Soviet democracy.
 That's what we shall have to build, when the workers take power and establish "genuine workers control", in any country of the world tomorrow.
 That and not fully fledged socialism and "production for use" without commodities, money, at state and-alas-weapons.
 Anybody who promises otherwise is only creating meaningless illusions among workers, which will cause havoc and deception when reality exposes them.
 "A society in transition between capitalism and socialism (i.e., the historical epoch of the dictatorship of the proletariat, under whatever form this may appear) doesn't exist", thunders Kidron.
 "A society of transition between capitalism and socialism, i.e., nationalisation of all means of production under workers control, democratically planned economy, but still with commodity production of consumer goods, with the survival of money, with foreign trade and with a workers army as long as the threat of strong bourgeois states subsists: that's the only thing we can build immediately, when we overthrow capitalism tomorrow", revolutionary socialist workers in Britain will answer.